cartacode/mini-dashbaord/README.md

 }
 ```

+# History

-### History: Differences between the AngularJS and React Dashboard
+## History: Differences between the AngularJS and React Dashboard

 1. Installed Semantic UI via CDN (link is specific to version)
 1. Create a node.js API proxy with embedded credentials